ole-vi/Privatebin/README.md

-# PrivateBin for Docker
+# privatebin for Docker

-PrivateBin docker image (Tested on arm)
+privatebin docker image (Tested on arm)

 ## How to use?

-1. Multiarchitecture Docker image is already at docker hub at `hirotochigi/treehouses-privatebin`.
+1. Multiarchitecture Docker image is already at docker hub at `treehouses/privatebin`.

 ```
 docker run -p 8080:80 -d --name privatebin treehouses/privatebin:latest